Best Time to Visit Cornwall Coast Path and Ocean

 You can visit Cornwall without a car if you don’t mind sticking to a single area or relying on sometimes slow public transit options like buses.

-Where to Stay in Cornwall
+Where To Stay in Cornwall

-This beachside property offers standard and family rooms within a 20 minute walk from the Newquay train station.
+The Esplanade Hotel is a beachside property that offers standard and family rooms.
 The property has an indoor swimming pool in case of bad weather, and also offers guest discounts for the on-site surf school.
+Spa and sauna amenities are a nice touch for relaxing at the end of the day.

-Is going to Cornwall worth it?
+Is Going to Cornwall Worth It?